 My Deadlifting Inspiration

-In the early 80s I recorded my first deadlift workout at the university gym in Riverside, California.
-I did three sets with 205: 2 sets for 8 and 1 set for 6.
-The following week I wrote down my second deadlift workout.
-I did five sets: 2 sets with 205 for 8, 1 set with 255 for 5, 1 set with 305 for 3, and 1 set with 345 for 1.
-A Samoan, by the name of Tali said, “Iron Randy is back!”
+In the early 1980s, I recorded my first deadlift workout at the university gym in Riverside, California.
+I completed three sets with 205 pounds: two sets of 8 reps and one set of 6 reps.
+The following week, I logged my second workout: five sets total—two sets with 205 for 8 reps, one set with 255 for 5, one set with 305 for 3, and one set with 345 for 1.
+A Samoan named Tali looked over and said, “Iron Randy is back!”

-By the following month I was deadlifting over 300 pounds on a consistent basis for reps.
-After my first year of doing deadlifts, at 20-years-old weighing 170 pounds, I was deadlifting 405 pounds for three reps.
-At 44 weighing 190 pounds I was deadlifting 435 for 8 reps, 455 for 5 reps, 465 for 4 reps, and 485 for 3 reps.
-Since then I had always felt that deadlifts has been my lift.
+By the next month, I was consistently deadlifting over 300 pounds for reps.
+After my first year of deadlifting, at 20 years old and weighing 170 pounds, I was pulling 405 pounds for three reps.
+By the age of 44, at 190 pounds, I was deadlifting 435 pounds for 8 reps, 455 for 5 reps, 465 for 4 reps, and 485 for 3 reps.
+Ever since, I’ve always felt that deadlifts were my lift.

 Deadlifts Stimulate the Whole Body